 Trading weekly options for a living allows you to be a short term trader.
-Typically trading weekly options means you're making 4 trades a month (this can also be considered swing trading options).
+Typically trading weekly options means you’re making 4 trades a month, which can also be considered swing trading options.

 That might not sound like a lot but remember, you control 100 shares for every option you purchase.
 This definitely adds up.
 Depending on the companies you trade, the volatility can really help.

 Employing short term options trading strategies is a big plus.
 You can play the volatility surrounding earnings, economics reports, and any other short term news that causes stocks to be volatile.